Wakatobi National Park: Flora and fauna

 Located in the Asia-Pacific World Coral Triangle, in the province of Southeast Sulawesi, the Wakatobi Islands offer clear waters and a rich bio-diverse underwater life.
 Wakatobi hosts 942 fish species and 750 coral reef species (of 850 globally), versus 50 in the Caribbean and 300 in the Red Sea.

 Habitats found in the national park are mangrove forest, coastal forest, lowland swamp forest, riverbank vegetation, lowland rainforest, mountain rainforest and coral reefs.
 The Wakatobi Archipelago has 25 groups of coral reefs including fringing reefs, barrier reefs and atolls.
 A survey conducted in 2003 identified 396 species of coral belonging to 68 genera and 15 families.
 These include Acropora formosa, Acropora hyacinthus, Psammocora profundasafla, Pavona cactus, Leptoseris yabei, Fungia molucensis, Lobophyllia robusta, Merulina ampliata, Platygyra versifora, Euphyllia glabrescens, Tubastraea frondes, Stylophora pistillata, Sarcophyton throchelliophorum, and Sinularia species.

 Among the recorded species of seabirds are the brown booby, common kingfisher and Malaysian plover.

 Turtles in the park include the hawksbill, loggerhead and olive ridley.

 Human habitation

 The main settlement on the islands is the administrative centre for the Regency Baubau.
 In 2001, nearly 90,000 people lived on the islands.
 The demographics of the region are 91.33 percent Wakatobi, 7.92 percent Bajau, and less than one percent other ethnicities.

 The Bajau people, in particular, rely heavily upon marine resources within the park for survival as a majority of the population are nomadic, subsistence-oriented fishers.
-Some Bajau fishers utilize techniques such as fish bombing and coral mining, although these methods may detrimentally impact the reef.
+Some Bajau fishers utilize techniques such as fish bombing and coral mining; these methods detrimentally impact the reef.